lemontheme/tdl-coloring/README.md

 ### Note to users

 This package was thrown together in an afternoon and has been refined (lazily, and to the best of my ability) based on my own needs while working within a predominantly LinGO Matrix-based framework.
-Should you encounter unexpected or annoying behaviour, yet feel reluctant to switch to Emacs just for the sake of *tdl-mode.el* (packaged with the LKB), feel free to leave a suggestion anywhere on this repository.
-Of course, other contributions are welcome, too! :)
+Should you encounter unexpected or annoying behaviour, yet wish to eschew Emacs (in spite of the all-powerful *tdl-mode.el* that ships with standard LKB installations), feel free to leave a suggestion anywhere on this repository.
+Other contributions are of course welcome, too! :)

 ### The `[ <-- space --> FEATURE` gotcha